zaphar/ucg/docsite/site/content/reference/expressions.md

 Import expressions bring in a ucg file and expose their bound values as a tuple in the current file.
-Import expressions are idempotent and cached so you can use them than once in a file safely.
+Import expressions are idempotent and cached so you can use them more than once in a file safely.
 Import expressions start with the `import` keyword and are followed by a string containing the path of the file to import.

 ```